-- Partnering with a local food bank who provides us with seeds and best practices for planting, growing, and harvesting.
-Our students learn about sustainability and the power of giving back to their community.
+- Partnering with a local food bank who provided seeds and best practices for planting, growing, and harvesting.
+Students learned about sustainability and the power of giving back to their community.

 - Visiting local farmer’s markets to understand how they contribute to their communities and elements needed for their success.
 Students then create their own market by planning and organizing vendors, securing space for the market, advertising the event in the community, and fully setting up and coordinating on the day of.
 It’s a fun, hands-on experience to educate the students on the concept of creating a robust local economy.